-To understand why the extended pre-regulation benchmark is essential, we specify a simple theoretical framework that illustrates whether and how plants of different vintages will adjust to future regulation.
-The model makes clear that anticipatory responses are likely to occur in settings such as ours where capital expenditures are large, durable, and expensive to modify.
-The framework also shows that anticipatory adjustment may occur for two reasons.
-First, adjustment may occur gradually across plant vintages depending on when regulation is expected over the plant's lifespan (the "lifecycle channel").
-Second, adjustment may occur suddenly in response to a new information shock that alters expectations over the probability and stringency of future regulation (the "information channel").
+This paper provides the first assessment of the plant-level productivity impacts of the 1970 CAA that accounts for anticipatory responses.
+A simple theoretical framework is used to illustrate the conditions under which firms make anticipatory investments in cleaner technology following an information shock.
+The model makes clear that anticipatory responses are likely to occur in settings where capital expenditures are large, durable, and expensive to modify.
+The framework also shows that anticipatory adjustments to investment choices may occur for two reasons.
+First, adjustment may occur suddenly in response to a new information shock such as the 1963 CAA that alters expectations over the probability and stringency of future regulation (the "information channel").
+Second, adjustment may occur gradually across plant vintages depending on when regulation is expected over the plant's lifespan (the "lifecycle channel").
+These preemptive investments, in turn, influence the ultimate productivity impacts of environmental regulation across different plant vintages.